wootfish/eli.sohl.com/_posts/2020-06-10-sybil-defense.md

 > _Higher values of $$d$$ and $$k$$ seem not worth the additional communication costs.
 Larger values for $$k$$ would also increase the probability that a large fraction of buckets are not full for a long time.
 This unnecessarily makes the routing table more vulnerable to Eclipse attacks._

-Their analysis argues for setting $$k$$ no higher than 16.[^filling-buckets] The analysis given here indicates that $$k = 16$$ is greatly preferable to $$k = 8$$.
-As such, I'd advocate for $$k = 16$$ as the new de facto standard value for $$k$$.
+Their analysis (which is good but not perfect[^filling-buckets]) argues for setting $$k$$ no higher than 16.
+The analysis given here indicates that $$k = 16$$ is greatly preferable to $$k = 8$$.
+As such, I'd suggest $$k = 16$$ as the new de facto standard value for $$k$$.
+Personally I think it would be acceptable to take $$k$$ higher, but I am not sure it is necessary to do so.

-[^filling-buckets]: As an aside: a security-focused DHT can partially compensate for the risk of empty buckets by proactively filling them.
-Just take any bucket that's (say) less than 80% full, pick a random address from its range, and look up that address.
-This has side benefits, too; for instance, it provides high-quality lookups for use in [DHT size estimates]({% post_url 2020-06-05-dht-size-estimation %}).
+[^filling-buckets]: For example, they argue against large $$k$$ because of the risk of partially-empty buckets.
+In fact, a security-focused DHT can and should compensate for the risk of empty buckets by proactively filling them.
+Just take any bucket that's (say) less than 80% full (or even less than completely full), pick a random address from its range, and look up that address.
+Or perhaps pick several addresses, so the resulting peers are not too clustered.
+This has side benefits, too; for instance, it provides at least one high-quality lookup for use in [DHT size estimates]({% post_url 2020-06-05-dht-size-estimation %}).
 I say _high-quality_ because the lack of routing info indicates that no other lookups have been performed around the target address, meaning the resulting measurements from it should be effectively independent from any others already collected.
+As a _further_ note, the S/Kademlia authors observed that the probability of a given node being honest decreases depending on how many routing hops were needed to reach that node, since any of the intermediate nodes could be malicious.
+This seems to have implications for routing table population: rather than adding the results of the lookup, maybe we prefer adding the nodes we encounter along the way to the destination (assuming they fall into a nonempty bucket); furthermore, the more lookups we perform, the more low-hop paths to eligible nodes we are likely to find.
+The disjoint-path lookup strategy (loosely) described in the S/Kademlia paper is also likely preferable to naive single-path lookups here.

 # Routing